arnabganguly/llap-hdinsight/HiveLLAP2.md

 1. On the Data Analytics Studio(DAS) , go to the *Database* blade on the left and click **CREATE DATABASE**.

-2. Create a database with name *restaurants*
+2. Create a database with name *restaurants*.

-3.
+3. In the *Tables* section click on **Create Table**.

+4. Enter a name for your table .
+Ensure it is without any special characters.

-3. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.
+4. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.

 ![Create Azure Resource Group](https://github.com/arnabganguly/llap-hdinsight/blob/master/images/Picture22.png)